NFL television blackout policies: Blackout radius

 The NFL does allow in some cases for secondary markets to extend beyond the 75 mile radius in part to help draw fans to attend the game.
 Some of these exceptions are in Charlotte, North Carolina, where many of its secondary markets lie outside the 75 mile radius (Greensboro and Raleigh).
 Others include Los Angeles, primarily due to San Diego (116 mi from Los Angeles) not having had an NFL team since the 2017 move of the Chargers to Los Angeles.

-An exception to the 75-mile rule is the Green Bay Packers' market area, which stretches out to both the Green Bay and Milwaukee television markets (the team's radio flagship station WTMJ is in Milwaukee, and select Packer home games were played in that city until 1994).
-Unofficially, and to a smaller extent, it also reaches the Escanaba–Marquette, Michigan market due to the presence of translator and satellite stations as well as extended cable coverage of stations from the Green Bay market north into the Upper Peninsula of Michigan.
+An exception to the 75-mile rule is the Green Bay Packers' market area, which stretches out to both the Green Bay and Milwaukee television markets, with two radio stations sharing flagship duties (the city's WTMJ served as the network's flagship until 2021, and select Packer home games were played in that city until 1994).
+Unofficially, and to a smaller extent, it also reaches the Escanaba–Marquette, Michigan market (before station availability and network changes between 2010 and 2022) due to the presence of translator and satellite stations as well as extended cable coverage of stations from the Green Bay market north into the Upper Peninsula of Michigan.
 However, blackouts at the Packers have never occurred; the Packers' home stadium, Lambeau Field, boasts a five-decade-long streak of sellouts.
-The Denver Broncos, Pittsburgh Steelers and Washington Football Team also have sellout streaks that predate the current blackout rules, and therefore have not had any of their home games blacked out since 1972 (each of these teams also have long waiting lists for season tickets).
+The Denver Broncos, Pittsburgh Steelers and Washington Commanders also have sellout streaks that predate the current blackout rules, and therefore have not had any of their home games blacked out since 1972 (each of these teams also have long waiting lists for season tickets).

-Similarly, no Super Bowl has ever been unavailable in the market of origin since Super Bowl VII in 1973.
-Every Super Bowl except the first has been a sellout, and, with the game's high-profile status, a television blackout is highly unlikely.
+No Super Bowl has ever been unavailable in the market of origin since Super Bowl VII in 1973.

 No opposing games

-Another policy to encourage sellouts has been that no other NFL game can air opposite the local franchise's broadcast on the primary market's affiliate due to NFL rules or due to a blackout, with the exception of Week 17.
+Another policy to encourage sellouts has been that no other NFL game can air opposite the local franchise's broadcast on the primary market's affiliate due to NFL rules or due to a blackout, with the exception of the final week of the season.
 The NFL relaxed this restriction beginning in 2019, allowing a station to air a game opposite the local home team up to two times.
 The following year, the NFL doubled the number to four, owing largely to the COVID-19 pandemic limiting the number of fans in attendance but also difficulty for viewers in New York City and Los Angeles to see many games outside of the two teams in each market (Giants/Jets and Chargers/Rams respectively) as one would be in town most weeks.